Whoa! I started this blog in 2007. That’s 18 years ago.

 I was preaching business blogging, social media and relationships long before they became mainstream.

 I could have moved on to become a blogging blog or a social media blog.
-Both topics are easier to cover and both audiences are by far bigger.

 Google has been plaguing me and my clients with disastrous updates and penalties too.
-So there were plenty of reasons to throw in the towel.

-Unlike me they are not interested in revolutionizing or even reforming the SEO trade, they just hate it and want it gone for good.
+Unlike me they are not interested in revolutionizing or even reforming the SEO trade.
+They just hate it and want it gone for good.

 I’m not the natural born optimist though.
 So it’s not just me laughing off everything and keeping calm and optimizing forever.